Porfirije, Serbian Patriarch: Ukraine

 In February 2022, Porfirije announced that the Serbian Orthodox Church would be sending help to Orthodox Christians in Ukraine.
-All donations collected would be sent to the Ukrainian Orthodox Church (Moscow Patriarchate) and its Metropolitan Onufriy, who would help deliver them where needed; it was noted that he excluded the Orthodox Church of Ukraine and its Metropolitan Epifanij, and avoided mentioning the Russian invasion.
+All donations collected would be sent to the Ukrainian Orthodox Church (Moscow Patriarchate) and its Metropolitan Onufriy, who would help deliver them where needed; it was noted that he excluded the Orthodox Church of Ukraine and its Metropolitan Epiphanius of Kyiv, and avoided mentioning the Russian invasion.